-Since we didn’t catch a lot of sleep that night we decided to keep that day a little less stressing.
-So our plan was to have breakfast while relaxing somewhere in a park or so.
+Since we didn’t catch a lot of sleep that night we decided to keep that day a little less busy.
+So, our plan was to have breakfast while relaxing somewhere in a park.

-Also there is even a happy ending to our search for a place to relax as the forrest adjacent to the Yoyogi Park.
+Also, there is even a happy ending to our search for a place to relax as the forest adjacent to the Yoyogi Park.

 The Yoyogi Park is full of life.
-Everywhere kids were playing, families were relaxing in the sun and couples were having walks.
+Kids are playing, families are relaxing in the sun and couples are having walks.

 There are several Cat Cafés and the offbeat Kawaii Café. (entrance is about 5 Euro) Unfortunately, the line was too long when we got there.

-Moreover, you can find the Takeshita Street in Hanjuku.
-In there are many different shops.
-Besides the typical kawaii stuff, you might find shops for clothes, beauty and even a Disney-store and a lot of restaurants selling crepes.
+Moreover, you can find the Takeshita Street in Harajuku.
+The Takeshita Street is filled with many different shops.
+Besides the typical kawaii stuff, you find shops for clothes, beauty and even a Disney-store and a lot of restaurants selling crepes.

 Not enough?
 Find 50 unusual and weird things to do in Tokyo here.